OSCNWeb/Courts/judges/aric-alley.md

-﻿---
+---
-fname: 'Aric'
+fname: Aric
-lname: 'Alley'
+lname: Alley
 id: 1113
-published: false
+published: true
 layout: judge-bio
 ---
 Born in Shattuck, and raised in Woodward, Judge Alley graduated from